My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 island trip I will hang out there and see people

 that I saw on the ferries or the beaches.
-I really
+You can see my page of

 The Plaka is full of street musicians, flower